psu-efd/pyHMT2D/README.rst

 ..

-     If you use this approach to install *pyHMT2D*, in order to make the Python Interpreter aware of *pyHMT2D*, you need to add the path to *pyHMT2D* to the *PYTHONPATH*.
+     If you use this approach to install *pyHMT2D*, in order to make the Python Interpreter aware of *pyHMT2D*, you need to add the path to *pyHMT2D* to the *PYTHONPATH* environment variable.
 There are several ways to do it.
 See the user manual for details.
 One example is to add the path in your Python code.

 .. code-block:: python